-As suggested by Fig.\,\ref{fig:sm-increasing-I}, the city-size variation is substantially small under $I=4$, where the number of cities is 96 in this case, whereas it is more than 900 for $I=16,64,$ and 256.
-As $I$ increases, the spatial pattern of cities is more consistent with the CPP so that they are placed more evenly over the spatial distribution of smaller cities.
-Under $I=16,64,$ and 256, the share of $d_r$ that is significantly smaller than $\tilde{d}_r$ at the 0.05 level for the largest 100 cities (i.e., $r\leq 100$) steadily increases from 0.31 to 0.82 and then 0.92.
+As suggested by Fig.\,\ref{fig:size-diversity}, the city-size variation is substantially small under $I=4$, where the number of cities is 96 in this case, whereas it is more than 900 for $I=16,64,$ and 256.
+As $I$ increases, the spatial pattern of cities is more consistent with the SGP so that they are placed more evenly over the spatial distribution of smaller cities.

 The equilibrium under $I=4$ does not clearly exhibit SGP (Fig.~\ref{fig:app-sgp-sm}A), while those under $I=16$ and 64 exhibit SGP (Fig.~\ref{fig:app-sgp-sm}B,C) as in the case of $I=256$ (Fig.~\ref{fig:app-sgp-sm}D).
 Equilibria under a larger $I$ is more consistent with the SGP.
 The SGP is significant at the 5\% level for $r\in [4,190]$, $r\in [3,436]$, and $r\in [4,373]$ for $I=16$, 64, and 256, respectively.

 Finally, we report the overall consistency of our equilibrium samples with the SGP.
 For each of the 1,000 equilibrium samples under $I=4,16,64,128,$ and $256$, we compare $D_r$ (Eq.\ref{eq:SGP}) of the equilibrium and a random counterfactual value $\tilde{D}_r$ for each $r\leq 512$ ($=1\rm{,}024/2$) generated under the null hypothesis.
 Fig.\,\ref{fig:summary-sm}A shows, for each $(r,I)$, the share of the equilibrium samples consistent with the SGP (i.e., $D_r < \tilde{D}_r$) among all $1\rm{,}000$ equilibrium samples.
 For the pair $(r,I)$ with the share exceeding $0.95$ (the dashed line), the null hypothesis is rejected in favor of the SGP at the 5\% level in the one-sided test.
 The SGP is largely insignificant when the industrial diversity is small ($I=4$ and $16$).
 It is significant for $r < 300$ under a sufficiently large industrial diversity, $I\geq 64$.